-This class provides opportunity for Christian growth and learning through lessons, discussion, fun and fellowship for adults, including single and married people, with and without children.
-Class lessons and discussions stimulate thinking about the role of Christianity in our lives, our roles in the community, modern cultural issues and religious concepts.
-Members of FaithWorks provide leadership for our Church Council, various church committees and Trinity’s athletic teams.
+What’s more important—Faith or Works?
+This class thinks both work well together!
+Join us as learn about God in our lives and we share our life events together.
+Class lessons are lively and stimulate thinking about the role of Christianity in our lives, our roles in the community, modern cultural issues and religious concepts.
+Members of the FaithWorks class are leaders for Church Council, Trustees, Trinity Foundation, various church committees and Trinity’s athletic teams.
 Class members get together outside of class for service projects, cook-outs and more.
+New members welcome!

 LIFE CHOICES (Room 322)

 This class relies on relaxed, Bible-based discussion of issues for today’s Christian.
 Lessons alternate between biblical character studies, current topical issues and Bible book studies.
 Emphasis is on discussion and fellowship, centered on supporting each other as we navigate and balance modern day life.
 Life Choices members draw from experiences at home, with family and kids, work, church and more to learn about being Christians in today’s world.
 The class enjoys socializing outside of class, doing mission projects together and supporting Trinity in a variety of ways.